 Why to dry 3D Filaments?

 Drying 3D filaments is important if you want to achieve consistent results while 3D printing.
-Most of the 3D filaments when exposed to air, they absorb moisture and loose some of their properties.
+Most of the 3D filaments when exposed to air, absorb moisture and lose some of their properties.
 This indicates the Hygroscopic nature of the filaments.

-Some filaments such as PETG, Nylon, PC and ABS exhibit more hygroscopic nature than other filaments like PLA.
+Some filaments such as PETG, Nylon, PC, and ABS exhibit a more hygroscopic nature than other filaments like PLA.
 Therefore it is necessary to dry them before printing.back to menu ↑

 How do you know whether your filament has to be dried?

 It is recommended to preheat the nozzle to the prescribed temperature according to the filament you are using and start extrusion up to 100mm.
 If you hear small noises (pops) or sizzling sounds or vapors near the nozzle, it’s an indication that the filament has moisture and needs to be dried.